kaitlin-fair/ECE495_Fa24/_sources/venv_setup.md

 - Change the filename so that `LastName` is replaced with _your last name_.

 - Open the file in VS Code and click `Run All`.

+- If VS Code tells you to select your Python interpreter, select the interpreter you just built (`495 Workspace`) and if prompted choose Python 3.10.11.
+If not prompted, in the search bar at the top of VS Code, type `>Python: Select Interpreter`, select the interpreter you just built (`495 Workspace`) and if prompted choose Python 3.10.11.

 - It may ask you to install a Jupyter extension - if it does, do it!